BRL-CAD/ova/Build-VM/README.building-the-VM.txt

   Edit the termminal application (Applications | Accessories), default configuration so default terminal windows do NOT have the menu in view.
-Aso check unlited scroll and output scroll.
+Aso check unlimited scroll and output scroll.

   Under "BRL-CAD User" in the upper right select System Settings |
   Brightness and Lock.
 Select "1 hour" for turning off the screen and